bartak-v/gja/README.md

 - Compiled `.war` is added to the root of the projects for easy deployment.
 - `Javadoc` documentation has been generated and put into `doc/`.

+#### Testing, Maven, JAX Examples

+##### calculator-junit_arquillian

+- Demo shows usage of unit testing in Java using JUnit and also integration testing using Arquillian
+- Unit tests are implemented on Calculator class, testing the results of basic mathematical operations
+- Integration tests are implemented on Student class.
+A student injects Calculator.
+This dependency injection is then tested using Arquillian.
+- Compiled `.jar` is added to the root of the projects for easy deployment.
+- `Javadoc` documentation has been generated and put into `doc/`.

+##### VUTNews-selenium

+- A demo of Selenium using Chrome browser to read news from VUT index page.
+- Usage of properties, dependencyManagement and main class selection in pom.xml.
+- Compiled `.jar` is added to the root of the projects for easy deployment.
+- `Javadoc` documentation has been generated and put into `doc/`.

+##### JAX -WS

+- Client and publisher, first run publisher.
+Client then connects to the publisher at port 6666 (if the port is not free on your machine, change it) and retrieves object HelloWorld.
+The call *hello.getHelloWorldAsString("fit")* seems to be executed on client side but it is actually executed in the publisher app and the result is retrieved through the port.
+- Compiled `.jar` is added to the root of the projects for easy deployment.
+- `Javadoc` documentation has been generated and put into `doc/`.

+##### Jersey

+- A Jersey demo showing basic usage of the framework.
+The application runs at http://localhost:8080/jersey.
+- There are 2 controller Classes, first *Basic* shows basic HTTP GET processing.
+Second *Arguments* shows retrieving user input multiple ways.
+- Compiled `.war` is added to the root of the projects for easy deployment.
+- `Javadoc` documentation has been generated and put into `doc/`.

 #### JSP Examples 2.0

 - For deployment see [Section on .war deployment](#deploying-war-files-to-GlassFish-linux-but-it-should-work-on-windows-too).